craftcms/cms/docs/plugins/introduction.md

 # Introduction

-{intro} Craft comes with a powerful plugin framework coupled with a robust set of APIs that paves the way for a wide variety of plugins.
+Craft comes with a powerful plugin framework coupled with a robust set of APIs that paves the way for a wide variety of plugins.

 ## Assumed Knowledge